uutils/uutils.github.io/content/users.md

 Debian has packaged uutils coreutils since **Debian 12 (Bookworm)** and is actively tracking upstream releases.

-Debian is also following Ubuntu's path toward making uutils the default.
-A **Google Summer of Code 2024** project - *"Improve support of the Rust coreutils in Debian"* - was mentored to accelerate the integration.
+A **Google Summer of Code 2024** project - *"Improve support of the Rust coreutils in Debian"* - was mentored to accelerate the potential integration.
 The package is also inherited by downstream Debian-based distributions including Raspbian, Kali Linux, Parrot OS, PureOS, and deepin 23.